 Logo: it’s Congolestic!
-Authentic Congolese exchanges between traditional communication, the “lokole“, and that of modern data, the “download” to fast forward the DRC in the digital age.
+Authentic Congolese shift from traditional communication, the “lokole“, to the modern data, the “download” to fast forward the Congo in the digital age.

 The non-governmental organisation called: CONGOLESE AND INFORMATION COMMUNICATION TECHNOLOGIES “CONGOLESTIC” was created in 2015 in accordance with the legislation in the Democratic Republic of the Congo (DRC).

 Social, economic and political life has experienced an unprecedented upheaval as a result of the emergence of new digital economies built on the infrastructure of Information and Communication Technologies (ICTs).
 The economy and the labour market have entered a phase of transformation, linked to the contribution of technologies and dictated by fast changing needs.